-FYI: bringing outside food is not permitted at this theater so hit the concession stand if you’re hungry.
+FYI: bringing outside food is not permitted at this drive-in theater so hit the concession stand if you’re hungry.
 You can pre-order food from their site for easy window pick-up.
 Well-behaved dogs on leashes are welcome here, too.
 Note: No alcohol allowed on the premises.

-Admission is $6 per adult and $3 for kids (free for kiddos 5 and under).
+Admission is $6 per adult, and $3 for kids ages 6-12 (free for kiddos 5 and under).

-Tips for a Drive-In Movie Date
+Tips for a Drive-In Movie Theater Date

 - Turn your car back on in between movies if you’re worried about your battery running low.
 Most theaters have jumper cables in the event your battery dies.